Key Takeaways

 - While this is a relatively new concept, there are some ways to mitigate the risk of deidentified data being leaked via generative AI.

 The use of generative AI has increasingly become the subject of concern for the broader public.
 According to a Deloitte survey, amongst IT and business professionals, data privacy was highlighted as the most significant concern with the use of generative AI.
-The question arises – is deidentification enough in the face of growing AI capabilities?
-Can AI see through our masking of data and anonymization efforts?

-Generative AI Data Leakage
+How Generative AI Can Leak Sensitive Data

 Generative AI can leak sensitive data if it has “memorized” the data as part of training the model.
 A study performed in 2021 using GPT-2 successfully and accurately extracted training data, including sensitive data such as names and addresses that were “memorized” by the large language model (LLM).
 If a model were to be trained using sensitive data, it would therefore be possible for a malicious actor to attempt to extract that sensitive data.

-Generative AI can infer new data based on existing inputs.
-For example, if a user asks, “How do I implement a neural network in Python?” the AI may infer the user is involved in computer science or data science.
-While this example may seem innocuous, AI is more than capable of using many different data points and arriving at more detailed inferences.
 If you provide an AI with an individual’s comment history on a platform like Reddit, as this study has shown, the AI can correctly infer personal sensitive information on the individual leaving the comments, even if the sensitive details are not included.
 In the study’s example, the AI used a combination of comments on traffic complaints, clothing, and TV shows to ascertain the individual’s location, gender, and age.

 Deidentification of Data